 In severe cases of SIBO, people may react to all the fodmaps.
 Yet, someone further along their healing SIBO journey may only react to specific fodmap foods or very high fodmap foods, so tune in to your body to find out which fodmaps you are reacting to.

-Ultimate healing of IBS and SIBO occurs when people can eat high fodmap foods again without experiencing IBS and SIBO symptoms.
+Ultimate healing of IBS and SIBO occurs when people can eat high-fodmap foods again without experiencing IBS and SIBO symptoms.
 The takeaway message is to tune into your body and symptoms and don’t be afraid of high fodmap foods forever.
-In fact, fiber is crucial for gut health, including high fodmap foods.
+In fact, fiber is crucial for a healthy gut microbiome, including high fodmap foods.

-Combatting inflammation with anti-oxidants, vitamin C, and manganese found in strawberries is essential for optimizing health.
-Manganese boosts the body’s internal anti-oxidant superoxide dismutase to reduce inflammation further as manganese is the co-factor for the SOD enzyme.
+Fighting inflammation with antioxidants, vitamin C, and manganese found in strawberries is essential for optimizing health.
+Manganese boosts the body’s internal antioxidant superoxide dismutase to reduce inflammation further, as manganese is the co-factor for the SOD enzyme.

 Folate is required for the MTHFR gene and in strawberries in decent amounts.
 And if you didn’t know, there is a connection between MTHFR gene mutations and SIBO.